Wondering how to entertain your little one? What about a fun-filled adventure for the whole family?

 And for the brave of heart, get tickets to the park’s Crocs after Dark experience offered during select dates in summer.
 This nighttime adventure allows visitors to see dozens of alligators, caiman, and crocodiles up close and personal as caregivers feed them.
 Using low-beam flashlights altered to eliminate any white light that may bother the crocodilians, visitors can witness the unique sight of dozens of red eyes gleaming back in the pitch black.

-So whether you’re a dino enthusiast, reptile lover, or just looking for a fun day out with the family, Canada’s Dinosaur Park and Reptile Sanctuary has something for everyone.
+So whether you’re a dinosaur enthusiast, reptile lover, or just looking for a fun day out with the family, Canada’s Dinosaur Park and Reptile Sanctuary has something for everyone.
 And with all proceeds from ticket sales going towards the non-profit reptile sanctuary, you can feel good about supporting a great cause while having a blast.

 Things to Do Nearby: Highway 7 Attractions